|

 Business travel involves traveling away from one's home for

-more than one day, in connection with business, professional, or
+more than one day, in relation to business, professional, or

 job-related responsibilities.
 The business traveler is primarily